Navigation

 4098 Colorado Highway 131, Wolcott

-From November to March, the dude-style 4 Eagle Ranch sends guests out on a two-horse open sleigh across the Eagle River valley — with the rolling hills of the Sawatch Range as a backdrop — followed by a buffet of slow-cooked brisket and roasted chicken, with fresh fruit cobbler for dessert.
-The $95 ticket ($45 for ages five to twelve) also includes entertainment by the toasty hearth inside with a guitar-strumming cowboy, followed by campfire s’mores.
-The thousand-acre property sits just 16 miles from Beaver Creek and 23 from Vail, making for a nice escape — especially with kids — from ski resort chaos for an evening.
+From November to March, the dude-style 4 Eagle Ranch sends guests out on a two-horse open sleigh across the Eagle River valley — with the rolling hills of the Sawatch Range as a backdrop — followed by a buffet of Angus beef tenderloin and smokey-sweet barbecue chicken, with fresh fruit cobbler for dessert.
+The $110 ticket ($55 for ages five to twelve) includes indoor entertainment with a guitar-strumming cowboy, followed by campfire s’mores.
+The thousand-acre property sits just sixteen miles from Beaver Creek and 23 from Vail, making for a nice escape from ski resort chaos for an evening.
+Make your reservations on OpenTable

 Breckenridge Stables